Atlanta Police officer who killed Rayshard Brooks charged with felony murder

 Arrest warrants have been issued for the two and they were asked to surrender by Thursday.
 With the felony murder charge, Rolfe could face the death penalty if convicted.

+'I'm really hurt.
+Father's Day is coming up and all I can do is just think about is what if my husband were still here,' she said in a brief statement to reporters.

+Asked about new details revealed by the district attorney, Miller began to cry and said, 'I was very hurt. ...
+I felt everything that he felt just by hearing what he went through.
+And it hurt.
+It hurt really bad.'

-The incident began when police responded to a report of a man sleeping in his car in the fast-food restaurant's drive-through lane.
-After chatting calmly with the officers and failing a breathalyzer test, Brooks resisted arrest when officers moved to handcuff him for suspected drunken driving.
+The incident began when police responded to a report of a man sleeping in his car in the fast-food restaurant's drive-thru lane.
+After chatting calmly with the officers and failing a Breathalyzer test, Brooks resisted when officers moved to handcuff him for suspected drunken driving.

 Video footage shows the three fighting on the ground before Brooks grabs an officer's Taser and begins to run away.
 As the officers chase him, Brooks points the Taser over his shoulder at Rolfe, who then shoots him multiple times, the surveillance video shows.
 Brooks was struck twice in the back and died at a nearby hospital.